 You get powerful customization options from Teachable.
 You can tap on the ‘site’ option from the primary sidebar for all the design and customization options from the dashboard.

-These options include theme, domains, navigation, bios, pages, comments, custom texts, code snippet, power editor, and more.
+These options include themes, domains, navigation, bios, pages, comments, custom texts, code snippets, power editor, and more.